imykie/watch-simultaneously/README.md

 # watch-simultaneously
-This project allows users to watch YouTube videos simultaneously
+This project allows users to watch YouTube videos simultaneously wuth other people